WSTM-TV: News operation

 Local news offerings on this station originally consisted of ten-minute-long capsules; this effort would not be expanded to thirty-minute full newscasts until the 1960s.
 For the past two decades, WSTM-TV's newscasts have been second overall in the viewership ratings behind longtime dominant WSYR-TV.
-As of July 2008, that station remains number one in Central New York for the whole day-part.
-However, it remains in a tight battle with WSTM-TV for weekday mornings and weeknights at 11.
-WSYR-TV makes up for this with huge leads during the week at noon, 5, 5:30, and 6.
+As of July 2008, that station remained number one in Central New York for the whole day-part.
+However, it remained in a tight battle with WSTM-TV for weekday mornings and weeknights at 11.
+WSYR-TV made up for this with huge leads during the week at noon, 5, 5:30, and 6.
 In two periods during its broadcasting history, WSTM-TV has used the popular Action News branding.

 From 1996 until 2000 through a news share agreement, WSTM-TV produced a prime time newscast for Fox affiliate WSYT.
 Known as Fox 68 News at 10, the broadcast could be seen every night for thirty minutes.
 After WSTM-TV declined to renew the arrangement, WSYT then partnered with WTVH to keep the broadcasts continuing.
 Meanwhile, in 2003, WSTM-TV brought back a weeknight prime time news show for newly acquired sister station WSTQ-LP.
 Although WTVH would terminate its arrangement with WSYT in April 2006, the nightly 10 o'clock broadcasts were WTVH's most successful having soundly beat WSTM-TV's effort on WSTQ-LP.

 After becoming operated by WSTM-TV, WTVH shut down its separate news department and merged it with that of WSTM-TV.
 This resulted in the elimination of 40 jobs at WTVH.
 Only Michael Benny was retained to anchor by himself the weeknight newscasts on WTVH from its separate studios (less than a block away on James Street from WSTM-TV's facility) using other personalities from WSTM-TV for all other content.
 The system set up by WTVH to use videotaped footage (including interviews) shot by WSTM-TV presented problems for WSTM-TV staff, who had to walk to WTVH's old studios to deliver raw video for WTVH to edit for its weeknight news programs.
 Neither station attempted to offer newscasts outside traditional time slots to compete with WSYR-TV (such as weekdays at 11 a.m., 12:30 p.m., or weeknights at 4 and 7) despite a plan originally announced.
 However, WSTM-TV eventually expanded WSTQ-LP's weeknight prime time newscast to an hour on August 30, 2010.